10 Ways To Get Your Offer Accepted In A Seller's Market

 McCann adds, “An appraisal contingency can be given up as well – but, this poses the most risk unless you have enough cash to cover any potential shortfall between offered price and appraised price.”

 This is a huge one in neighborhoods that are experiencing a resurgence in property values or gained interest.
 An offer indicating your intention to bring money to the table if the home doesn’t appraise will definitely set you apart from the others.
-Just make sure you are in a strong financial position to take this risk.
+Just make sure you’re in a strong enough financial position to take this risk.

 Make A Larger Down Payment In Your Loan Program

-No matter what type of loan you choose, offering to pay more down is another sign of good faith to your seller.
-As we’ve indicated with several of the previous points, anytime you can showcase that you’re in a good financial position, you should do so.
+No matter what type of loan you choose, offering to put more money down is another sign of good faith to your seller.
+As we’ve indicated with several of our previous points, any time that you can showcase you’re in a good financial position, you should do so.
 This situation is no exception to that rule.
-By putting down a larger down payment than you have to, you send the message that you’re serious about the purchase and capable of meeting all financial obligations.
+By making a larger down payment than you have to, you send the message that you’re serious about the purchase and capable of meeting all financial obligations.

 Add An Escalation Clause To Your Offer